OSGeo/gdal/doc/source/tutorials/vector_duckdb_tut.rst

         conda create --yes --name gdal
         conda activate gdal
-        # the tutorial only works on Windows with GDAL 3.12
+        # the tutorial only works on Windows with GDAL 3.12 or higher
         conda install --yes -c gdal-master -c conda-forge gdal-master::libgdal-arrow-parquet

 On Windows, DuckDB can be installed by downloading a binary release from the `GitHub Releases <https://github.com/duckdb/duckdb/releases/>`_ page.